 “The Bread of Life” was born in the house of

 · “The Lamb of God” was discovered in a town of sheep by a star marking the constellation of the lamb.
 Selected as the Passover Lamb but not found until too late to be offered that year.

-· “The Bright Morning Star” led the Magi to Jesus and they found the Bright Morning Star on the day the Bright Morning Star was born.
+· “The Bright Morning Star” led the magi to Jesus and they found the Bright Morning Star on the day the Bright Morning Star was born.

 · “The Lion of the Tribe of Judah” had come to receive His scepter of world rule.